Commercial Property Insurance Overview

 Although not required, a proof of mailing or registered mailing through the US Postal Service of the "Notice of Change in Policy Terms" to the named insured at the address shown in the policy is sufficient proof of notice.

-Receipt of the premium payment for the renewal policy by the insurer is deemed to be acceptance of the new policy terms by the named insured.
+Receipt of the premium payment for the renewal policy by the Admitted insurer is deemed to be acceptance of the new policy terms by the named insured.

-If an insurer fails to provide the required notice, the original terms remain in effect until the next renewal and the proper notice is given, or until the effective date of replacement coverage obtained by the insured, whichever occurs first.
+If an Admitted insurer fails to provide the required notice, the original terms remain in effect until the next renewal and the proper notice is given, or until the effective date of replacement coverage obtained by the insured, whichever occurs first.

 Please note: "Change in Policy Terms" means the modification, addition, or deletion of any term, coverage, duty, or condition from the previous policy.
 The correction of typographical or scrivener's errors or the application of mandated legislative changes is not considered a change in policy terms.